Quantum Monte Carlo study of artificial triangular graphene quantum dots

 \keywords{artificial graphene, graphene quantum dots, quantum simulators, variational Monte Carlo, diffusion Monte Carlo}

-Recent advances in the fabrication of artificial superlattices provide reliable quantum simulators, allowing to replicate known physical phenomena in more accessible lengths and desired energy scales, as well as to predict new physics\cite{Bloch2005,Mazurenko2017,Weimer2010,Islam2011,PhysRevX.8.031022,Buluta2009,nww023,Salfi2016,Aspuru-Guzik2012,Cai2013,Bernien2017,li21,Guo2024}.
-Among these superlattices, artificial graphene nanostructures, realized through cold atoms\cite{Soltan-Panahi2011,Tarruell2012,Uehlinger2013} and semiconductor heterojunctions\cite{Simoni2010,Du2018,AG_observation_of_dirac_bands}, have proven to be good platforms for investigating the physics of massless Dirac fermions.
-Recent observation of graphene-like behaviour in nanopatterned AlGaAs/GaAs quantum wells are advantageous for realizing specific physical properties, particularly due to the ease of fabrication and the precise tuning of parameters, such as the Hubbard parameter $U/t$ \cite{Du2018,AG_observation_of_dirac_bands}.
-In light of these advancements, subsequent theoretical studies have emerged focusing on specific sizes and shapes of artificial graphene quantum dots, such as triangular-shaped graphene quantum dots with zigzag edges \cite{Yasser2022,Oztarhan2023,Ortiz_2023,ABDELSALAM2024116059,Madail2024,Saleem2024,Garcia-Ruiz2024}.
+Recent advances in the fabrication of artificial superlattices have enabled reliable quantum simulators, allowing known physical phenomena to be reproduced at accessible length and energy scales, while also enabling the exploration of new physics \cite{Bloch2005,Mazurenko2017,Weimer2010,Islam2011,PhysRevX.8.031022,Buluta2009,nww023,Salfi2016,Aspuru-Guzik2012,Cai2013,Bernien2017,li21,Guo2024}.
+Among these superlattices, artificial graphene nanostructures, realized with cold atoms \cite{Soltan-Panahi2011,Tarruell2012,Uehlinger2013} and semiconductor heterojunctions \cite{Simoni2010,Du2018,AG_observation_of_dirac_bands}, have proven effective for studying massless Dirac fermions.
+Recent observations of graphene-like behavior in nanopatterned AlGaAs/GaAs quantum wells are particularly advantageous due to the ease of fabrication and precise tunability of parameters, such as the Hubbard ratio $U/t$ \cite{Du2018,AG_observation_of_dirac_bands}.
+These developments have prompted theoretical investigations into artificial graphene quantum dots of specific sizes and shapes, including triangular quantum dots with zigzag edges \cite{Yasser2022,Oztarhan2023,Ortiz_2023,ABDELSALAM2024116059,Madail2024,Saleem2024,Garcia-Ruiz2024}.

-Triangular zigzag graphene quantum dots (TGQDs) have garnered significant attention due to their unique electronic and magnetic properties\cite{Potasz2011,graphene_devrim_book,Potasz2012,Han2024}.
-Unlike other GQDs, the distinct shape and edge structure of triangular zigzag-edged GQDs lead to localized edge states that exhibit magnetic moments in agreement with Lieb's theorem, making them especially promising for spintronic applications\cite{Senger2010,Sun2017,Gregersen2017}.
-Furthermore, the triangular zigzag edges allow tunable optical and electronic properties through size control, making them versatile for applications in quantum computing, photovoltaics, and catalysis\cite{Guclu2013,Li2015,Wang2016,Yassine2024}.
-The importance of GQDs lies not only in their potential for advanced technological applications but also in their ability to shed light on fundamental quantum mechanical behaviors in low-dimensional systems \cite{Christopher2018,Li2021,Hong2024}.
+Triangular zigzag graphene quantum dots (TGQDs) have attracted considerable attention due to their unique electronic and magnetic properties \cite{WangWei2007,Rossier2007,Heiskanen2008,Ezawa2008,Potasz2011,graphene_devrim_book,Potasz2012,Hagymasi2018,Han2024}.
+Unlike other GQDs, the distinct shape and edge structure of triangular zigzag-edged GQDs give rise to localized edge states that exhibit magnetic moments consistent with Lieb's theorem, making them particularly promising for spintronic applications \cite{Senger2010,Sun2017,Gregersen2017}.
+Furthermore, the triangular zigzag edges enable tunable optical and electronic properties through size control, rendering them versatile for applications in quantum computing, photovoltaics, and catalysis \cite{Guclu2013,Li2015,Wang2016,Yassine2024}.
+The significance of GQDs extends beyond technological potential, as they also provide valuable insights into fundamental quantum mechanical behaviors in low-dimensional systems \cite{Christopher2018,Li2021,Hong2024}.